peakflo/pfMCP/src/servers/shopify/README.md

 # Shopify Server

-guMCP server implementation for interacting with Shopify's Admin API using GraphQL.
+pfMCP server implementation for interacting with Shopify's Admin API using GraphQL.

 ## Prerequisites